 - Font Style

-For colours, you can incorporate your brand or blog colour on your pin.
+For colors, you can incorporate your brand or blog color on your pin.

 For fonts, you can choose anyone from Canva.
 Just go to the text option and play with different fonts until you find one or two of them that matches perfectly.